OUR CORE TECHNOLOGY

 Bont Skates is a pioneer in the production of ice short track speed skating blades.
 Bont Skates invented the adjustable short track blade in 1975.
 Bont Skates also invented the pre-bent blade where the steel is cut into the tube on a curve and Bont Skates pioneered the use of K390 powder metal tool steel, the fastest short track blade material.
 Bont also produces a range of cut-proof gloves, sharpening stones, sharpening jigs and short track accessories such as corner belts.
 We do not use bi-metal as we do not feel that it is a good enough material for short track speed skating.

-Bont was founded in Sydney in 1975 when Inze Bont, a recreational speed skater decided to fiberglass the back of his leather speed skates to gain more support.
+Bont Skates was founded in Sydney in 1975 when Inze Bont, a recreational short track ice speed skater decided to fiberglass the back of his leather speed skates to gain more support.
+Bont quickly became the world's largest producer of ice speed skates and then branched out into inline speed skates, quad speed skates, roller derby skates, and long track speed skates.
 Bont was the first footwear manufacturer to use exotic material like fiberglass in 1974, Kevlar in 1986 and Carbon Fiber in 1989, and the first to use heat moldable resins and thermoplastics.
-Bont was the first company to use adjustable ice blades and has grown into the world's largest producer of speed skates.
+Bont was also the first company to use adjustable ice blades and remains the world's largest producer of speed skates and custom speed skates.